-Individuals do not have a right to consent to uses of the information or to review or to contest the information in this system because the system is a platform for legal staff to collect, review, and analyze information from existing systems; the records and the analyses remain subject to privileges recognized by the relevant courts and administrative venues.
+Individuals/employees do not have a right to consent to uses of the information or to review or to contest the information in this system because the system is a platform for legal staff to collect, review, and analyze healthcare performance information.
 The work product from the analyses in this system is finalized into agency decisions.
 Agency decisions and relevant records are disclosed to individuals pursuant to the publicly available due process and discovery rules of each legal venue involved.
 The accuracy and completeness of any relevant decisions and records are subject to grievance and appeal procedures in these legal venues, which are publicly available.